 The Field of Practical Nursing

 Practical Nursing is a rapidly growing profession with tremendous needs for caring, well-qualified individuals.
-Employment of Licensed Practical Nurses is projected to grow 25% from 2012-2022, much faster than the average for all occupations.
+Employment of Licensed Practical Nurses is projected to grow 12% through 2026, much faster than the average for all occupations.
 (Source: US Bureau of Labor Statistics)

 Many factors are responsible for the growing need for practical nurses.
-These factors include Baby Boomer population aging and living longer, increase rates of chronic conditions such as obesity and diabetes, shorter hospital stays which increase home health care needs, and expansion of outpatient care centers.
+These factors include Baby Boomer population aging and living longer, increase rates of chronic conditions such as obesity and diabetes, shorter hospital stays which increase home health care needs, current work force retiring, and expansion of outpatient care centers.

 What Does a Practical Nurse Do?